 Advice That Helped–

-The 50-50 rule.
-We had to spend three sessions with a long-married pastor before he would marry us.
+The bogus 50-50 rule.
+We spent three sessions with a long-married pastor before he would marry us.
 At one of his teachings, he explained that it would be highly unlikely that we would evenly split up all chores, finances, errands, etc. He explained that instead of expecting a 50-50 percent split, it would be more realistic to be open to sometimes doing 75 percent while the other does 25 percent, or maybe even 99 percent to one percent.
 We never even had a chance to forget this lesson because within a few months of marriage, we were lopsided in percentages when I became chronically ill.

 A few days before our wedding, I was working with an elderly woman who would be celebrating her 70thwedding anniversary on the day of our marriage.
 I asked her if she had any marital advice for me and she replied, “Marriage is not for the weak.”
 At the time, that seemed like a funny comment to make, but throughout the years, I often thought of it and eventually lived the truth of it.
-I am grateful for that realistic one-liner because on more than one occasion, it gave me hidden strength.

 After our son was born, my aunt told me the greatest gift I could give my baby was to love his father.
 Meaning that, giving each other the undivided attention we both still needed, even as we added to our family, would keep us connected as a couple.
 It became a cherished piece of advice that we continue to honor, even today.